csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 console.log(`result of maybeExample2 is: ${runMaybe(maybeExample2)}\n`) // nothing()
 {% endhighlight %}

-Note that in the second case, the fact that the penultimate computation returned a *Nothing()* was handled seamlessly by our *runMaybe()* function.
+Note that in the second case, the fact that the penultimate computation returned a *Nothing()* was handled seamlessly by our *runMaybe()* function (even when we wanted to add 1 to the non-existent result).

 ## Re-interpreting abstract syntax trees using the free monad